Catechesis: Present Christian practice

 The Neocatechumenal Way and the Light-Life Movement of the Roman Catholic Church take as their inspiration the old catechumenate of early Christianity (the "primitive church") as the basis for their goal of adult faith formation for Roman Catholics.

-In many Protestant churches, particularly those preferring not to baptise infants, the catechumenate status may be considered the norm amongst the young.
-This is especially true amongst young Christadelphians, although they never use the specific term catechumenate, more normally referring to those in this state as "being instructed" or "being taken through".
+Pope Francis has noted that there is a place within catechesis for environmental or ecological education.

-The Protestant churches who baptize infants, for instance Anglican/Episcopalian and Lutheran, tend to follow a catechumenate which can be likened to a course in the fundamentals of the religion, lasting typically six months and ending with baptism at Easter.
+The Protestant Churches who baptize infants, for instance Lutheran and Anglican/Episcopalian, tend to follow a catechumenate which can be likened to a course in the fundamentals of the religion, lasting typically six months and ending with baptism at Easter.
 However, this is at the discretion of the local minister, and times may be varied.
 The 9th meeting of the Anglican Consultative Council in Cape Town, January 1993, stated among other points in Resolution 44: